Spike Lee: channelling America's Black rage

 - 'Cerebral kind of cat' -

-Lee -- born Shelton Jackson Lee in Georgia on March 20, 1957 -- was raised in Brooklyn's Fort Greene neighbourhood, where he filmed "She's Gotta Have It" and which is still home to his production company 40 Acres and a Mule Filmworks.
+He was primarily raised in Brooklyn, which is home to his production company 40 Acres and a Mule Filmworks.

-John Canada Terrell, one of his co-stars in the movie, described Lee as a "very strange, cerebral kind of cat."
+John Canada Terrell, one of his co-stars, described Lee as a "very strange cerebral kind of cat."

 "Spike was always quiet.
 He kept to himself but I called him the idea man," recalls Herbert Eichelberger, an associate professor of film at Clark Atlanta University whom Lee calls his mentor.